CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Awarding Experience Points**

-Divide 150 XP equally among the characters if the party vanquishes the goblins.
+Divide 150 XP equally among the characters if the party vanquishes the Vermkins.

 ### **10. Postern Gate**